nblumhardt/serilog-wiki/Structured-Data.md

 ```

 **`IDictionary<TKey,TValue>`** - objects implementing dictionary interfaces are not serialised as dictionaries.
 Firstly because it is less efficient in .NET to check for generic interface compatibility, and second because a single object may implement more than one generic dictionary interface, creating an ambiguity.

+### Objects

+Apart from the types above, which are specially handled by Serilog, it is difficult to make intelligent choices about how data should be rendered and persisted.
+Objects not explicitly intended for serialisation tend to serialise very poorly.